 So how do you know which real estate agent or company dominates your local housing market?
 Just go to compete.com and input the websites of all agents that you are considering.
 Don't be fooled by putting in the brand site (in my case Century21.com), you must look at the site they use to target regional buyers that transition locally from the large sites I have already mentioned.

 When You Interview A Real Estate Agent

 While I advocate only interviewing the one agent that you know is the best in your area, I would certainly interview more than one if I was unhappy with the first interview.
 The key is to confirm that you have found the one that will get you the TARGETED EXPOSURE that your property needs.
-If you are unfamiliar with the concept of targeted exposure, just follow this link to a brief video explaining why targeted exposure sells a home.

 You should spend as much time with the real estate agent as necessary for you to have a solid understanding on how she or he is going to drive traffic to your listing (on the internet).
 Assuming that you have chosen an agent with very high traffic on the internet, the key is to ensure that you will get traffic reports to your specific property listing.
 While this might appear to be confusing for you, it had better be well received by your listing agent.